ibm-cloud-docs/FileStorage/working-with-snapshots.md

 Notifications are sent through the support tickets to the Master User on your account when you reach three different space thresholds – 75 percent, 90 percent, and 95 percent.

-- At **seventy five percent capacity**, a warning is sent that snapshot space usage exceeded 75 percent.
+- At **75 percent capacity**, a warning is sent that snapshot space usage exceeded 75 percent.
 If you heed the warning and manually add space or delete retained and unnecessary snapshots, the action is noted and the ticket is closed.
 If you do nothing, you must manually acknowledge the ticket and then it is closed.
-- At **ninety percent capacity**, a second warning is sent when snapshot space usage exceeded 90 percent.
+- At **90 percent capacity**, a second warning is sent when snapshot space usage exceeded 90 percent.
 Like with reaching 75 percent capacity, if you take the necessary actions to decrease the space that is used, the action is noted and the ticket is closed.
 If you do nothing, you must manually acknowledge the ticket and then it is closed.
-- At **ninety five percent capacity**, a final warning is sent.
+- At **95 percent capacity**, a final warning is sent.
 If no action is taken to bring your space usage under the threshold, a notification is generated and automatic deletion occurs so that future snapshots can be created.
 Scheduled snapshots are deleted, starting with the oldest, until usage drops under 95 percent.
 Snapshots continue to be deleted each time usage exceeds 95 percent until it drops under the threshold.
 If the space is manually increased or snapshots are deleted, the warning is reset and reissued if the threshold is exceeded again.
 If no actions are taken, this notification is the only warning that you receive.

 ## Deleting a snapshot schedule